markur4/plotastic/paper.md

 `plotastic` also focuses on annotating statistical information within plots, seamlessly incorporating p-values from pairwise comparisons using `statannotations` [@charlierTrevismdStatannotationsV02022].
-This integration simplifies the interface and expands options for pair selection in multidimensional plots, enhancing both user experience and interpretability.
+This integration simplifies the interface and enables options for pair selection in multidimensional plots, enhancing both user experience and interpretability.

-`plotastic` also focuses on annotating statistical information inside the plot.
-It integrates `statannotations` for annotating p-values from pairwise comparisons inside the plot [@charlierTrevismdStatannotationsV02022], and simplifies the interface and offering further options for pair selection in multidimensional plots.

 For statistics, `plotastic` integrates with the `pingouin` library to support classical assumption and hypothesis testing, covering